Hans-Peter Wild

-Hans-Peter Wild (born 16 June 1941 in Heidelberg) is a German-born Swiss entrepreneur and lawyer.
-Wild is the owner and chairman of the fruit juice manufacturer Capri-Sun based in Zug.
+Hans-Peter Wild (born 16 June 1941) is a German-born Swiss businessman and lawyer.
+Wild is the owner and chairman of Capri-Sun a fruit juice manufacturer based in Zug, Switzerland.
 Until 2014, he was the majority shareholder in the company Wild Flavors, one of the leading manufacturers of natural flavours for the food industry.
-Hans-Peter Wild lives in Zug and is one of the richest people in Switzerland.
+Hans-Peter Wild lives in Zug with his Partner Christine E. Drage, also a lawyer, and is one of the richest people in Switzerland.

 Biography

 Hans-Peter Wild, the son of Rudolf Wild and Leonie Wild, was born in Heidelberg in 1941.

 He passed the first state examination as a lawyer in Heidelberg with distinction.
-He completed a degree in business studies in Mannheim, majoring in fiscal law and auditing, and an MBA.
-He spent two years studying at the Sorbonne in Paris and in Cambridge before completing a PhD entitled “The market-dominating company under French law” at the Faculty of Law at the University of Mannheim.
+He completed a degree in business studies in Mannheim, majoring in fiscal law and auditing, and earned an MBA.
+He spent two years studying at the Sorbonne in Paris and at the University of Cambridge before completing a PhD entitled “The market-dominating company under French law” at the Faculty of Law at the University of Mannheim.

-After graduation, he worked for the Bremen family business Diersch & Schröder for four years as managing director, being responsible for the company's mineral oil, chemistry and shipping activities.
+After graduation, he worked for the Bremen family business Diersch & Schröder for four years as managing director, being responsible for the company's mineral oil, chemistry, and shipping activities.

 Entrepreneurial activity

-In 1974, he joined his parents’ company Wild.
-Hans-Peter Wild continued with the international expansion of the company in the area of flavours and the Capri-Sun brand.
-In 1979, he signed boxing world champion Muhammad Ali as an advertising ambassador and transformed the originally German company into an international corporation.
+In 1974, he joined his parents’ company, Wild.
+Hans-Peter Wild continued the international expansion of the company forming two global businesses: Wild Flavors and Capri-Sun.
+In 1979, he signed boxing world champion Muhammad Ali as an advertising ambassador, transforming the originally German company into an international corporation.

 In preparation for the possible listing of the flavourings division on the stock exchange, in 2010, Hans-Peter Wild sold a minority share of 35% in Rudolf Wild GmbH & Co.
 KG to the financial investor Kohlberg Kravis Roberts & Co.
 (KKR).
 With effect as of the end of 2014, Wild and KKR sold the by then Swiss parent company Wild Flavors to the US group Archer Daniels Midland.
 Not included in this deal were all Capri-Sun companies and the Eppelheim-based mechanical engineering company Indag (today: Pouch Partners), Wild's technology subsidiary that produces, among other things, filling and packaging machines for Capri-Sun and other pouches like petfood.
 These companies remained in Wild's ownership.

-Via the family office, Wild Group Management, in Zug, Hans-Peter Wild controls numerous other direct company holdings in the areas of biotechnology and disruptive technologies, In addition to his industrial holdings, Wild also owns the two luxury Salzburg hotels Goldener Hirsch and Schloss Mönchstein.
+Via the family office, Wild Group Management, in Zug, Hans-Peter Wild controls numerous other direct company holdings in the areas of biotechnology and disruptive technologies, In addition to his industrial holdings, Wild also owns the two luxury hotels in Salzburg: Goldener Hirsch and Schloss Mönchstein.

 Commitment

 Social and culture

 Wild is president of the “Leonie Wild Charitable Foundation”, which he initiated together with his mother in 1997.
 The foundation helps citizens in need and is involved in social and cultural projects, particularly in the Eppelheim and in the Rhine-Neckar region.
-In 2016, Hans-Peter Wild donated US$16.5 million to the Marine Corps Scholarship Foundation in recognition of the contribution of the US military during World War II, and in appreciation of the liberation of Germany from the Nazis.
+In 2016, Hans-Peter Wild donated US$16.5 million to the Marine Corps Scholarship Foundation in recognition of the contribution of the US military during World War II and in appreciation of the liberation of Germany from the Nazis.